 Zinc helps restore and promote the growth of hair tissues by improving overall immunity in the body.
 Surprisingly, oysters, crab, clams, and other shellfish are high in zinc and generally good-for-you sources of lean protein as well, so hit the raw bar after work—in the name of your hair.

 Omega-3 fatty acids are basically miracle workers for your hair.
 They have anti-inflammatory properties, so they help open the hair follicles and promote hair growth.
 Omega-3 fatty acids are also reported to make your hair shinier (yes, please).
 Fatty fish, like salmon and tuna, or walnuts and flaxseeds if you’re vegetarian, are all sources of this healthy fat.

 If you're dealing with damage, broccoli is your hair's best friend because it boosts the strength of your strands.
-"Broccoli is high in folate, which helps cell division,” says registered dietician Carolyn Brown.
+"Broccoli is high in folate, which helps cell division,” says registered dietitian Carolyn Brown.
 “If you have weak, thinning, or brittle hair, it can be a sign of low folate levels.”

 “Sea buckthorn is an Asian berry that’s loaded with omega-7s, beta-carotene, and vitamin C,” Brown explains, all of which are great for supporting healthy, shiny, gorgeous strands.